-Sentences to detention can also have imposed an extended sentence or Supervised Release Order.
+Sentences to detention can also include an extended sentence or Supervised Release Order.

-Scottish Ministers are responsible for placing and managing:
+Scottish Ministers are responsible for placing and managing the sentences of:

-In the above cases, where detention is likely or has happened, contact should be made by the young person’s social worker with the CYP Placement Manager at the earliest opportunity.
+In the above cases, where practicable and appropriate, children will normally be placed in secure accommodation as near to their home as possible.
+Where detention is likely or has happened, contact should be made by the young person’s social worker with the CYP Placement Manager at the earliest opportunity.

 Procedure following sentence to secure care or custody

-The young person will be handcuffed and taken to the cell area in the court building until transport is available.
-On reaching this area, handcuffs will be removed and belongings bagged to be transported to the secure unit or YOI with the young person.
+The child or young person will be taken to the cell area in the court building until transport is available.
+On reaching this area, their belongings should be bagged to be transported to the secure unit or YOI with the child or young person.

-The young person should be interviewed by the court social worker to (Scottish Government, September 2011a; 2010):
+The child or young person should be interviewed by the dedicated court support workers or court social work staff (Scottish Government, September 2011a; 2010; CYCJ, 2018) who will:

 - Explain the disposal and what will happen next

-- Provide information on prison-based social work services and voluntary throughcare where the sentence is under 4 years
+- Provide information on prison-based social work services and voluntary throughcare where the sentence is under four years

 - Offer other relevant support such as contacting family members